mdn/content/files/en-us/web/api/customstateset/index.md

 To make the {{domxref("CustomStateSet")}} available, a custom element must first call {{domxref("HTMLElement.attachInternals()")}} in order to attach an {{domxref("ElementInternals")}} object.
 `CustomStateSet` is then returned by {{domxref("ElementInternals.states")}}.
-Note that `ElementInternals` cannot be attached to a custom element based on a built-in element, so this feature only works for autonomous custom elements. <!-- https://github.com/whatwg/html/issues/5166 -->
+Note that `ElementInternals` cannot be attached to a custom element based on a built-in element, so this feature only works for autonomous custom elements (see [github.com/whatwg/html/issues/5166](https://github.com/whatwg/html/issues/5166)).

 The `CustomStateSet` instance is a [`Set`-like object](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set#set-like_browser_apis) that can hold an ordered set of state values.
 Each value is a dashed identifier, with the format: `--mystatename`.